Student, Faculty, and Staff Surveys and Studies

 The National College Health Assessment (NCHA) was created by the American College Health Association (ACHA) to track changes in health issues confronting college students.
 The survey data allows the ACHA and participating institutions to identify factors affecting academic performance, characterize the health of the nation’s students, and develop means to address concerns, ultimately improving the health and welfare of college students.

-ACT College Outcomes Survey, Graduating Seniors’ Trend Charts
+Graduating Seniors’ Trend Charts

 Rating the Importance of 22 Value Statements: Changes Made by Berea College Students